Rape by gender

 Rape by gender classifies types of rape by the sex and gender of both the rapist and the victim.
 This scope includes both rape and sexual assault more generally.
-Most research indicates that rape affects women disproportionately, with the majority of people convicted being men; however, since the broadening of the definition of rape in 2012 by the FBI, more attention is being given to male rape, including females raping males.
+Most research indicates that rape affects women disproportionately, with the majority of people convicted being men.
+Since the broadening of the definition of rape in 2012 by the FBI, more recognition has been given to both male rape victims and female rapists, though men continue to comprise the majority of those convicted of sexual abuse.

 Since only a small percentage of acts of sexual violence are brought to the attention of the authorities, it is difficult to compile accurate rape statistics.
 Conviction rates differ by the gender of both the perpetrator and victim.
 Various studies argue that male-male and female-female prison rape are quite common and may be the least reported form of rape.
 Furthermore, many rape cases take place when the victims are below the age of consent, bringing in the issue of child sexual abuse or statutory rape.

 Gender differences

 In the 2001 national Youth Risk Behavior Survey, 10.2% of girls and 5.1% of boys reported "[having] ever been physically forced to have sexual intercourse when [they] did not want to".
 In a 2010 study of heterosexual couples where sexual coercion existed, 45% reported female victimization, 30% reported male victimization and 20% reported reciprocal victimization.
 In 2011, a study supported by a research grant from the Department of Education and Science of Spain found based on a "convenience sample of 13,877 students in 32 nations" that 2.4% of males and 1.8% of females admitted to having physically forced someone into having sex in the last year.

+In 2010, the CDC's National Intimate Partner and Sexual Violence Survey found that 18.3% of adult women and 1.4% of adult men reported having experienced attempted or completed forced penetration in their lifetime, and 4.8% of adult men reported having been forced to penetrate someone else in their lifetime.
+In the same survey, 13% of adult women and 6% of adult men reported having experienced sexual coercion in their lifetime.

-In a 2014 study of 18,030 high school students, there was no statistically significant difference between males and females for the reported rate of having been physically forced to have sex.
+In a 2014 study of 18,030 high school students, found no statistically significant difference between males and females for the reported rate of having been physically forced, or threatened by physical force, into unwanted sex.
+Males were 2.5 times as likely to report having threatened or used physical force compared to females.